 Glovo plans to expand into more areas?

-In general, we expand into a new by starting in the largest city.
+In general, we expand into a new country by starting in the largest city.
 We’ll figure it out, we’ll learn the local dynamics.
 Every country and region is different.
 Different cultures, different languages, different ecosystems, hilly, flat.
 We start the business in the largest city and then gradually expand to the next biggest cities.
 We are now in ten cities across Georgia, where the population is highest.
 We have to be very careful with the logistics of our business because some parts of Tbilisi are not densely populated.
 It’s important to give our delivery drivers as many orders per hour as possible so that their earnings per hour will be good.
 We don’t want a courier to be in a small village and have no orders.
 It’s still a good point, because Glovo Local allows a restaurant or shop in a small town to build a website.
 It doesn’t require our logistics to sell online.
 They can do their own logistics, and they don’t need Glovo App in their village or city at that time.
 We still consider expanding to smaller areas, but first we need to get the dynamics correct.
 Otherwise, operations are not very successful.
 We are giving our customers a bad service and our partners are not selling enough.
 We must get it right for everyone to benefit.

 Glovo will therefore have small local companies in Georgia to help businesses build their own websites.
 It’s a win for both parties: If Glovo provides the tools for businesses to sell their products via the website, it will charge a lower commission.
 It is mainly for locals that don’t have access to the Glovo App.